 - In one Sluggy Freelance strip, some elves working for Bun-bun climb to the top of the vehicle that the rest of the cast is fleeing from Bun-bun in.
 Once, there, the elves find that they are barely capable of holding on and thus can't do anything to the people driving away.

 - In The Transformers episode "A Plague of Insecticons" where the episode-namer Insecticons used lightning to down the Autobots, they found the lightning-based attacks are nulled with the rubber on the tires of their vehicle mode.
 Optimus Prime and Wheeljack (team's tech-head) both rode a pair of team mates in vehicle form whilst firing their weapons.
 It's probably simpler to coordinate this stunt when everyone involved is a robot.

-- In Batman: The Animated Series, Batman grabs onto the roof of a car rendered invisible by Applied Phlebotinum to prevent the driver (likewise) from kidnapping his (the driver's) estranged daughter.
+- In "See No Evil", Batman grabs onto the roof of a car rendered invisible by Applied Phlebotinum to prevent the (also invisible) driver from kidnapping his (the driver's) estranged daughter.
 The whole thing comes crashing past through an alley, leading a witness (who only sees Batman zooming along about four feet off the ground) to remark, "I didn't know he could fly..."

 - In one episode of Yogi's Space Race, the prize for winning the race was a trip on a space plane.
 As usual for this show, there was a twist to the prize that made it not worth winning: In this case, the trip was on the space plane, rather than in the space plane.